nessan/bit/README.md

 # README

+`bit` is a header-only C++ library for numerical work in _bit-space_ which mathematicians call [GF(2)](https://en.wikipedia.org/wiki/Finite_field), the simplest Galois field with just two elements 0 & 1.
+All arithmetic operations in bit-space are mod 2 so what starts in bit-space stays in bit-space.

+The library provides vector and matrix classes for performing linear algebra in bit-space.
+The [`bit::vector`] class represents _bit_vectors_, and the [`bit::matrix`] class represents _bit-matrices_.
+The library also has a [`bit::polynomial`] class to represent _bit-polynomials_ over GF(2).

-This repository holds the source code and documentation for `bit`, a header-only C++ library for performing linear algebra in bit space.
-The library represents bit vectors by `bit::vector` and bit matrices by `bit::matrix`.
-In professional mathematics jargon, the classes allow you to perform linear algebra over GF(2), the simplest Galois field with just two elements, 0 and 1.
+The library provides classes for performing linear algebra in bit space.
+The `bit::vector` class represents bit vectors, and the `bit::matrix` class represents bit-matrices.
+These classes are efficient and pack the individual bit elements into natural word blocks.
+You can size/resize these dynamic vectors and matrices at run-time.

+These classes are efficient and pack the individual bit elements into natural word blocks.
+You can size/resize the classes at run-time.

-GF(2) keeps things closed in $\{0, 1\}$ by performing arithmetic operations mod 2.
-Addition/subtraction becomes the `XOR` operation, while multiplication/division becomes the `AND` operation.
+Because arithmetic operations in GF(2) are mod 2, addition/subtraction becomes the `XOR` operation, and multiplication/division becomes the `AND` operation.
 The `bit` library uses those equivalences to efficiently perform most interactions on and between bit-vectors and bit-matrices by simultaneously working on whole blocks of elements.

 The `bit` library provides a rich interface to set up and manipulate bit-vectors and bit-matrices in various ways.
 Amongst other things, the interface includes methods to solve systems of linear equations over GF(2) and to look at the eigen-structure of bit-matrices.

-The bit-vector and bit-matrix classes are efficient and pack the individual bit elements into natural word blocks.
-You can size/resize these dynamic objects as needed at run-time.
+The `bit::polynomial` class has methods to compute $x^N\bmod{P(x)}$ where $P(x)$ is a polynomial over $\FF$ and $N$ is a potentially huge integer.

 ## Installation